igoratsok/node-jasper-server-integration/README.md

 # JasperServer Integration
-JSIntegration is a node module that quickly integrates node.js to Jasper Server.
+JSIntegration is a node module that quickly integrates node.js to Jasper Server and retrieves the binary data of the exported report.

 # Usage
 Usage is quite simple: